LeviSchuck/tiny-cbor/README.md

 - booleans
 - null and undefined

+## Limitations

-This implementation does not support indefinite length maps, arrays, text strings, or byte strings.
-It also does not support half precision floating point numbers.
+This implementation does not support:
+- indefinite length maps, arrays, text strings, or byte strings.

-It currently does not decode numbers > 65535.
+- half precision floating point numbers
+- Integers outside the range of `[-9007199254740991, 9007199254740991]`, see [Number.MAX_SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER)

+This implementation has the following constraints:
+- Map keys may only be strings or numbers

+## Behavior

-Maps only support strings or numbers as keys, while CBOR allows more than this, it is difficult to implement in lightweight JavaScript.
-Maps that have duplicate keys will result in an error during decoding.
+Maps that have duplicate keys will throw an error during decoding.